Member | Established: 1942 | Member since 1977

 SMO 5: International Public Sector Accounting Standards

-While EAAT has no direct authority for the adoption of public sector standards in Turkiye, it reports to support the convergence process by participating in the DMSK’s work program committee and encouraging the regulator to submit comments on Exposure Drafts issued by IPSASB.
-Additionally, it has been working with TURMOB to encourage relevant authorities to maintain an ongoing process to translate the most recent version of IPSAS into Turkish in accordance with IFAC Translation Policy as part of the DMSK standard-setting process.
+While EAAT has no direct authority for the adoption of public sector standards in Turkiye, it reports to participate in the Public Accounting Standards Board of Turkey (DMSK) work program committee and encouraging the regulator to submit comments on Exposure Drafts issued by IPSASB.
+Additionally, it has been working with TÜRMOB to encourage relevant authorities to maintain an ongoing process to translate the most recent version of IPSAS into Turkish in accordance with IFAC Translation Policy as part of the DMSK standard-setting process.

 Current Status: Review & Improve